Roadblock: End of the Line: Aftermath

 On the following episode of Raw, Kevin Owens and Chris Jericho celebrated, stating their friendship was even stronger now.
 Mick Foley then scheduled a rematch for the WWE Universal Championship between Owens and Roman Reigns at the Royal Rumble, and decided that Jericho would be suspended above the ring inside a shark cage, ensuring that Jericho would not interfere.
 He also threatened that if Jericho did not enter the cage, he would be fired.
 The following week, Rollins continued his antagonizing of Triple H, calling Triple H a coward to his wife Stephanie McMahon.

 Also on Raw, Braun Strowman, angry at his failure to defeat Sami Zayn, began wreaking havoc backstage.
 Since Zayn was not present on Raw, Strowman attacked Titus O'Neil and Sin Cara during their match, and then attacked Roman Reigns and Seth Rollins in their tag team match against Kevin Owens and Chris Jericho.
 The following week, Zayn attacked Strowman during his match with Rollins, but was eventually chased out of the arena by Strowman.
-This culminated in a Last Man Standing match between the two, where Strowman won.
+This culminated in a Last Man Standing match between the two on the January 2, 2017, episode, where Strowman won.

 Big Cass lost a rematch against Rusev by disqualification after he continued to beat his opponent in the corner, ignoring the referee.
 Later, Enzo Amore was forced to attend a sensitivity training for accidentally exposing himself a few weeks back.
 After the session, Rusev and Jinder Mahal attacked Enzo.
-On the January 2, 2017 episode, Enzo and Cass were scheduled to face Rusev and Mahal in a tag team match, but due to Enzo's injury, Cass faced Rusev and Mahal in a handicap match, where he lost.
+On the January 2, 2017, episode, Enzo and Cass were scheduled to face Rusev and Mahal in a tag team match, but due to Enzo's injury, Cass faced Rusev and Mahal in a handicap match, where he lost.
 Enzo was medically cleared to compete on the January 16 episode, where he and Cass defeated Rusev and Mahal.